-- An overview of the campus planning context in which the projection of Non-State funded projects has been developed. - A table that displays the list of projects that the campus expects to bring forward for approval between 2004-05 and 2008-09, followed by a summary of the total project costs and anticipated fund sources that will support the Non-State Capital Program. - A brief narrative description of each capital project proposed for funding from non-State sources during the five-year period.
+- An overview of the campus planning context in which the projection of the Five Year Program has been developed. - A table that displays the list of projects that the campus expects to bring forward for full budget approval between 2005-06 and 2009-10, followed by a summary of the total project costs and anticipated fund sources that will support the Capital Program. - A brief narrative description of each capital project proposed for funding from non-State sources during the five-year period.
+Descriptions of State-funded projects can be found in the separate document, 2006-2007 Budget for State Capital Improvements.

-The table in this report for each campus includes both information about proposed projects and the construction program already underway that is funded from non-State sources.
-Each campus table includes a list of Non-State funded projects that have been previously approved (as of October 1, 2004) but are still in the design or construction phase, in order to provide information about how proposed new projects fit into the ongoing construction program on the campus.
+The table in this report for each campus includes information about both proposed projects and the construction program already underway that is funded from non-State and State sources.
+Each campus table includes a list of projects that have been previously approved (as of October 1, 2005) but are still in the design or construction phase, in order to provide information about how proposed new projects fit into the ongoing construction program on the campus.
 These projects are highlighted in gray.